HuCS-ID Lab: Data resources

 HuCS-ID CT & MR Head Dataset (Decedents)

-This resource comprises both CT and MR scans of a subset of 70 body donors to UQ’s anatomy program.
+This resource comprises both CT and MR scans of 91body donors to UQ’s anatomy program, acquired between 2023-24.
+These scans are taken with UQ ethics office approvals and full donor consents.
 Each subject in this database is represented by five scans: one axial CT, one sagittal CT, and three sets of 3T MRIs (T1-weighted MRI, T2-weighted MRI and PETRA ultrashort echo time).
-The scan resolutions are ultra-high to provide exquisite anatomical detail (0.5 mm slice thickness for each of the CTs and 0.65 mm slice thickness for most MRIs).
+This dataset holds the advantage that the decedents are precisely still during the scans, yielding very high image qualities when combined with the ultra-high resolution slice thicknesses (CT = 0.75 mm slice thickness with 0.5mm slice overlap; MRI = 0.65 mm slice thickness in most cases).
+The scans are full-length of the head.
+Equivalent whole-head CT scans for living individuals are not possible under these high-resolution parameters because of the imaging intensity required providing a unique dataset.

 All scans are acquired at UQ’s Centre for Advanced Imaging (CAI) using their latest Siemens equipment/software (Biograph Horizon CT scanner and Magnetrom Prisma 3T).